 We discuss now the case for the ellipticity.
-In the left panel of Fig.~\ref{fig:elips_poles}, we plot the ellipticity, in units of $J^2/\Rs^4$, as a function of $R/\Rs$, for various anisotropy parameters in the range $\xi\in[0.72,0.84]$.
-Observe that the curve with $\xi=0.72$ is well-behaved, even up to its critical radius.
-For configurations with $\xi=0.74$, we observe that the curve is continuous and well-behaved, but it shows a kink near to the critical radius.
+In the left panel in Fig.~\ref{fig:elips_poles}, we plot the ellipticity, in units of $J^2/\Rs^4$, as a function of $R/\Rs$, for various anisotropy parameters in the range $\xi\in[0.72,0.84]$.
+Observe that the curve with $\xi=0.72$ is well behaved, even up to its critical radius.
+For configurations with $\xi=0.74$, we observe that the curve is continuous and well behaved, but it shows a kink near to the critical radius.
 For greater values of the anisotropy parameter $\xi$, we observe that the ellipticity becomes large near the critical radius, showing a divergence there.

-In the right panel of Fig.~\ref{fig:elips_poles} we plot the ellipticity again, but now enhancing in the range $\xi\in$[0.757, 0.761] .
+In the right panel in Fig.~\ref{fig:elips_poles}, we plot the ellipticity again, but now enhancing in the range $\xi\in$[0.757, 0.761] .
 Similarly to the mass quadrupole moment $\widetilde{Q}$, we observe that the ellipticity spikes near $\beta=1.0018$, at $\xi=0.758$, and divergences bounding a negative ellipticity region appear.
 Furthermore, the region with negative $\widetilde{Q}$ expands as $\xi$ increases.
-It is interesting that the divergences in the ellipticity occur at the same locations as the divergences in $\widetilde{Q}$, namely, $D_A, D_B$.
-This can be explained by the fact that divergences in the quadrupole moment are caused by divergences of the integration constant $K$, which in turn leads to divergences of the $k_2$ term in the expression for the ellipticity \eqref{elipticitydef}.
+It is interesting that the divergences in the ellipticity occur at the same locations as the divergences in $\widetilde{Q}$, namely, $D_A$ and $D_B$.
+This can be explained by the fact that divergences in the quadrupole moment are caused by divergences of the integration constant $K$, which, in turn, lead to divergences of the $k_2$ term in the expression for the ellipticity \eqref{elipticitydef}.
 However, unlike $\widetilde{Q}$, the ellipticity does not have any intersections with 0, so there are no $Z$ points.
 This means that there are configurations where the ellipticity of the boundary is negative but the mass quadrupole moment is positive.
 For instance, for $\xi>0.768$, ellipticity approaches a negative value as we approach our cutoff above the critical radius, but the quadrupole moment approaches $\approx1$.

 Despite the divergences and the regions with negative values, some of the curves in Fig.~\ref{fig:elips_poles} show recognizable features in ellipticity behavior.
-For instance, in isotropic Schwarzschild stars, there is a local maximum in ellipticity at $\beta\approx2.32$~\cite{Chandra:1974, Beltracchi:2023qla}, this local maximum moves inward as the anisotropy increases and can still be seen in the cases $\xi=\{0.72, 074, 0.76, 0.78\}$.
+For instance, in isotropic Schwarzschild stars, there is a local maximum in ellipticity at $\beta\approx2.32$~\cite{Chandra:1974, Beltracchi:2023qla}; this local maximum moves inward as the anisotropy increases and can still be seen in the cases $\xi=\{0.72, 074, 0.76, 0.78\}$.